Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/2_WhyTrackingIsNotBehavior.md

 ## What is Behavior - a short recap
 In the last session we considered behavior as a **selection for flexibility**, as the ability of on individual to **move, navigate and interact** with their surrounding in an ever **changing environment**.
-We learned that behavior can be descibed from different points of view to focus on either the phenomenological, mechanistic, developmental, functional or evolutional charachteristics of behavior.
+We learned that behavior can be described from different points of view to focus on either the phenomenological, mechanistic, developmental, functional or evolutional characteristics of behavior.

-We also concluded that a closer look at *behavior* should differentiate between **dimensionalities of behavior**, from short behavioral motifs, syllabels or movems to short actions and large-scale behavioral patterns.
+We also concluded that a closer look at *behavior* should differentiate between **dimensionalities of behavior**, from short behavioral motifs, syllables or movems to short actions and large-scale behavioral patterns.
 Furthermore, we found it useful to distinguish between the **structure**, the **consequences** and the **spatial relation** of behavior.

 ## From Tracking to Behavior